beagan-svg/cellranger-qc/docs/mkmolinfo.md

-# mkmolinfo-rs
+# molecule_info_new.h5 helper

-`mkmolinfo-rs` is a Rust implementation of the 10x Genomics `mkmolinfo` utility.
-It reads a Cell Ranger output directory containing `molecule_info.h5` and `possorted_genome_bam.bam`, then writes `molecule_info_new.h5` for GEX QC workflows that need that file.
+This Rust helper reads a Cell Ranger output directory containing `molecule_info.h5` and `possorted_genome_bam.bam`, then writes `molecule_info_new.h5` for GEX QC workflows that need that file.